bethwickerson/blraj-react-site/README.md

 Feel free to use it as-is or customize it as much as you want.
 - Change `src/yourdata.js` to edit your personal portfolio.
 - Add and remove sections in the `src/pages/index.js` file.
-- Update seo metadata in the `gatsby-config.js` file.
+- Update SEO metadata in the `gatsby-config.js` file.

 ## Deployment